MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ## Main project goals <a name="goals"></a>
 There are a few main goals we have for this reproduction project.
-For the new data section our main goals are to check if the method is able to generalize to different sensors and to see if models that are trained on images from one sensor can generalize to images from a different sensor.
+For the new data section our main goals are to check if the method is able to generalise to different sensors and to see if models that are trained on images from one sensor can generalise to images from a different sensor.
 For the hyperparameter section the main goals are to check how well tuned the hyperparameters are and how sensitive the network is.
 For the ablation study our main goal is to check if this specific network is the best network possible for this problem.

 ## Value of a reproduction <a name= "value-of-a-reproduction"></a>
 Doing a reproduction project is certainly important.
 If a paper has never been reproduced, it is not possible to know if the findings are actually valid or not.
 It is possible that the original authors made some mistake, or that they used more favorable results.
 By reproducing the results of a paper, we can try and see if the results are accurate or not.
 Reproducing the results is also important because it shows how applicable or usable a method is.
 If it is very difficult to reproduce a result, it may be that while the findings of a paper are still important or valid, but they may not be very applicable in the real world.
 Another example could be that the network presented is larger than need be, or other optimizations can be applied to improve the performance.
 Not to mention that future works can be built on a paper only if the orginal results can be recreated.

 ## Method <a name="method"></a>
-The original data set from the authors of the paper is too large to use for the many different experiments we wanted to run during our limited timeframe.
+The original dataset from the authors of the paper is too large to use for the many different experiments we wanted to run during our limited timeframe.
 Therefore we picked a subset of 10 train images and 10 test images.
 Half of the train and test set are images taken inside and half of the train and test set are images taken outside.

 To keep the experiments fair we used the same train and test set for all experiments, except for the new data experiments.
-For the new data experiments we created new data sets which also consist of 10 long train images and 10 long test images, and their respective short image.
-For each new data set half of the images was taken inside and half of the images was taken outside.
-Each data set was created using a different camera sensor (device).
+For the new data experiments we created new datasets which also consist of 10 long train images and 10 long test images, and their respective short image.
+For each new dataset half of the images was taken inside and half of the images was taken outside.
+Each dataset was created using a different camera sensor (device).

 When training and testing special attention had to be paid to the bit depth of the images of each device.
 The data has to be adjusted for differing bit depths, otherwise the results will come out wildly different.
 This is an example of an image with bit depth 14, while the code specified a bit depth of 10:

 ![](./images/bit_depth_14_on_10.png)

 ## New data <a name="new-data"></a>
-For this part of our experiments, the goal was to discover how well the network generalizes to different camera sensors once it has been trained.
+For this part of our experiments, the goal was to discover how well the network generalises to different camera sensors once it has been trained.
 In order to do so, 5 new datasets were created with the following devices:
 - OnePlus Nord 2 (phone)
 - OnePlus 7 (phone)
 - Samsung Galaxy S22 (phone)